github/codeql/docs/language/ql-language-reference/about-the-ql-language.rst

 About query languages and databases
 -----------------------------------

-This section is aimed at users with a background in general purpose programming as well as in databases.
-For a basic introduction and information on how to get started, see "`Learning CodeQL <https://help.semmle.com/QL/learn-ql/index.html>`__."

 QL is a declarative, object-oriented query language that is optimized to enable efficient analysis of hierarchical data structures, in particular, databases representing software artifacts.

 A database is an organized collection of data.
 The most commonly used database model is a relational model which stores data in tables and SQL (Structured Query Language) is the most commonly used query language for relational databases.